Mal-ik/sudoku-solver/README.md

 ## How to Load Project

-Clone the Github repo to a local directory and run the `main.py` file
+- Clone the Github repo to a local directory
+- Navigate to the directory and run `pip install -r requirements.txt`
+- Run `python3 main.py`

 **Note**: Can drastically increase solve speed by switching off animations.
 Do so by setting “visuals” in `solver.py` to False.